AoJ/node-mob/README.md

 ### usage

-Mob defines two process types - the master, or Kingpin, and the children or **Mobsters**.
+A mob-based app runs as two or more processes - the Kingpin (master), and one or more Mobsters (workers).

 The **Kingpin**'s only function is to **keep the cluster running** by launching and reviving children, and to **route messages** between them.
 It should contain no application logic whatsoever,